hammer-erc/.github/profile/SOFTWARE_ECOSYSTEM_DETAILED.md

 - Issues and pull requests should be opened upstream unless the issue concerns HAMMER-level integration.
 - HAMMER uses this catalog to provide visibility, coordination, and cross-project context.
 - Repository ownership should move into the HAMMER organization only when HAMMER becomes the long-term maintainer.

-## Description Basis

-Descriptions are intentionally short and conservative.
-Where possible, they are based on public repository README text or repository metadata.
-Where a repository did not expose enough public metadata during review, the description uses the project label provided for the HAMMER catalog.